Slavery -- United States

 “A Short Account of a visit made by Isaac Jackson to Friends on the Western Shore of Maryland: 1776”

-Scope and Content note This collection is comprised of the single volume manuscript which describes Jackson’s interviews with Quaker slaveholders in Maryland.
-The volume is organized by the names of individuals that Jackson interviewed, their reasons for owning slaves, and whether or not they were determined to maintain ownership, or could be persuaded to set them free.
+This collection is comprised of the single volume manuscript which describes Jackson’s interviews with Quaker enslavers in Maryland.
+The volume is organized by the names of individuals that Jackson interviewed, their reasons for enslaving people, and whether they could be peruaded to emancipate them.